feibeck/StarshipMayflower/README.md

 This project is build using node.js and the Pomelo game server framework.
 You need to install all dependencies by running the script npm-install.sh (or npm-install.bat) in you working copy.

+The webserver uses bower for frontend dependencies: Run bower install in the web-server directory

+The frontend uses LESS for generating CSS files.
+There is a grunt target for building the CSS file: Run grunt less to generate the CSS file.

 Run server
 ==========